 - .1 Letter of Application to Chair/Associate Dean/Dean This should be no longer than one paragraph, describing the basic criteria that have been met (i.e. the length of service here or in the rank, the completion of degree requirements, etc.). - .2 Personnel Data Sheet This is inserted by the Dean's office and carries your signature. - .3 Curriculum Vitae The CV should be recent, complete, and organized in a conventional format appropriate to one's discipline. - .4 Faculty Annual Activity Reports (FAARs) and Annual Performance Reviews (APRs) by the Chair/Associate Dean/Dean All FAARs and APRs must be signed.
 If any are missing or late, the Chair/Associate Dean/Dean must address this in his/her letter. - .5 Letters of Recommendation Letters should be from multiple sources (chair, faculty colleagues, professional colleagues) clearly substantiating specific claims related to the criteria. - .6 Rationale The candidate should explain as clearly and concisely as possible (in no more than ten pages) how he or she meets all the general (§7.2) and specific (§7.3) criteria for promotion and/or tenure.
 In many instances the explanation could be as short as a sentence.
-Discussion of performance in the areas of teaching, research, scholarship and professional development, and service will normally be fairly lengthy. - .7 Appendices Include representative materials that attest to effectiveness and achievement, not merely meeting normal expectations of the faculty. - .8 Student Evaluation Computer Sheets from the Dean's Office and/or Tables Providing concerted effort to include other useful sources of information about quality of teaching.
+Discussion of performance in the areas of teaching, research, scholarship and professional development, and service will normally be fairly lengthy. - .7 Appendices Include representative materials that attest to effectiveness and achievement, not merely meeting normal expectations of the faculty. - .8 Student Evaluation Computer Sheets from the Dean's Office and/or Tables Providing Descriptive Evidence Because teaching is very difficult to evaluate, the candidate should make a concerted effort to include other useful sources of information about quality of teaching.
 Such sources might include classroom visitation reports, awards, publications or presentations about teaching, and formal involvement in programs focused on improving teaching.
 The candidate should present converging lines of evidence instead of depending upon a single measure.
 If the candidate includes student comments, he or she should provide a clear interpretation of them.
-The inclusion of selected favorable student comments is unpersuasive.
+The inclusion of selected favorable student comments is unpersuasive. - .9 Representative Syllabi, Tests, and Assignments The candidate should provide select examples that, with appropriate annotation, will help the committee understand his/her goals, expectations and process in the classroom. - .10 Proof of Achievement in Research The candidate should include only the material relevant to the period under review at the University (for tenure) or at the current rank (for promotion).
+Photocopies of the first page of an article or a table of contents from a book (rather than an offprint or photocopy of the full text) is sufficient.
+Visual work produced in media other than print can be represented by photographs.
+The candidate should describe electronic or digital products clearly, explaining what they do and their design.
+The file should not include books, videotapes, films, or computer programs.